Kate and Stuart Lloyd are Cultural Artists who have worked in remote Australia since 1973

 Education with primary/archetypal fiber craft skills

-Their life experience has demonstrated the powerful results the folk craft kinesthetic skills have in connecting left and right brain motor skills and hence precursor skills recommended for the 3 R's development
+Their life experience has demonstrated the powerful results the folk craft kinaesthetic skills have in connecting left and right brain motor skills and hence precursor skills recommended for the 3 R's development

 Equally valuable is the finer perception of connecting the student to the continuum of culture and land through the fiber crafts and visual arts

-Under encouragement from many Elders they have networked, archived pattern language, developed curriculum and are educating apprentices to contemporize these cultural heritages
+Under encouragement from many Elders they have networked, archived pattern language, developed curriculum and are supporting educating apprentices to contemporise these cultural heritages

-This "Story for our Time" carries a contempory essence reflecting a mirror to Karrinyarra and our Indigenous Australians
+This "Story for Our Time" carries a contemporary essence reflecting a mirror to Karrinyarra and our Indigenous Australians

-"Our Abriginal Australia carries mans longest living unbroken cultural narrative with visual art patterns that emerge from core archetypal templates"
+"Our Aboriginal Australia, carries mans longest living unbroken cultural narrative, with visual art patterns that emerge from archetypal templates"

-The Llwyd's recognize that Karrinyarra is a Homeland initiative that holds a traditional family continuum.
+The Llwyd's recognise that Karrinyarra is a Homeland initiative that holds a traditional family continuum.

-Karrinyarra has no direct affiliation with any Indigenous Community Art Center or Art Hub
+Karrinyarra has no direct affiliation with any Indigenous Community Art Centre or Art Hub

 "Karrinyarra Artists" is a Karrinyarra Family Business designed to self help Homeland - Outstation economic independence and hold a painting archival collection for future generations